Anawy/magento2-sales-grid/README.md

 - Add in actions.
 - ~~Add in multi select for actions.~~
 - Activate CRUD on data in client grid and add CRUD to controller.
+- Add in admin session check then redirect to result and to grid page.
+Right now the result is insecure.
+- Finish product search once this magento bug is fixed. https://github.com/magento/magento2/issues/8300

 ## Please Contribute if you want to add any of this functionality I will merge to master.